qw245roar/stanford-faq/docker.md

 docker build -t roar-tutorial:1.0 .
 ```
 Note: On linux, you may need to use `sudo` before your docker commands. <br/>
-The above command will take couple of minutes and produce an image of ~2.5GB in size.
+The above command will take couple of minutes to completed and will produce an image of ~2.5GB in size.

 ## To run container from the built image:
 ```